LaurenceA/agent/README.md

 * how to integrate LSP info where a function is called?
   - just get Claude to write requests for the LSP?

-* Labels for code blocks:
-  - Integrate them into files as the full contents are printed.
-  - Include a comment in the system prompt to avoid calling them

 * overseer "agent":
   - Runs concurrently with the main agent.